felipeduartedelima/Object-array-manipulation/README.md

 ### itemsGroupBy

 the `itemsGroupBy` is a function that group objects, that receives the `parameters`:
-  - `items`: (mandatory) array, for the array you want to manipulate
+  - `items`: (required) array, for the array you want to manipulate
-  - `attributeToGroup`: (mandatory) attribute that will be used for group items
+  - `attributeToGroup`: (required) attribute that will be used for group items
   - `attributeToSort`: (optional) attribute that will be used for sort
   - `sort`: (optional) 'ASC' or 'DESC', choice ordenation